yasbhatti1/crypto_wallet/README.md

 --------------------------------------------------------------------------------------------------------

-# 1. Setting up two nodes for local network - PROOF OF WORK (POW setup)
+## 1. Setting up two nodes for local network - Proof Of Work (POW setup)

 Follow these steps: